 If an injured worker is to blame, the insurance carrier is not obligated to pay lost wages.
 Frequently, an employer may look for reasons to terminate an injured worker so that there is no obligation to pay these benefits.
 If you are injured on the job and return to work with restrictions, please be very careful and don’t give your employer an excuse to terminate you.
 If that happens, you would be forced to go to a hearing to prove that your termination was unjustified.
 Before you go to a hearing, it is a good idea to contact a lawyer for a free consultation.

 Protect Your Rights · Contact A Boulder County Work Accident Negligence Lawyer

-Call the Eley Law Firm in Denver today at 866-371-3322 or 720-644-8759 for a free case evaluation from a no-fault work injury attorney.
-You may also fill out the email form on the contact page, and a work injury lawyer will be in touch with you shortly.
-We look forward to hearing from you and helping with your workers' comp case.
+Call the Eley Law Firm in Denver today at 720-759-3064 for a free case evaluation from a no-fault work injury attorney.
+You may also fill out the email form on the Contact page, and a work injury lawyer will be in touch with you shortly.
+We look forward to hearing from you and helping with your workers’ comp case.